apache/kyuubi/docs/sql/z-order-benchmark.md

 ### Z-order by benchmark result

-by querying the tables before and after optimization, we find that
+By querying the tables before and after optimization, we find that:

-**10 billion data and 200 files and Query resource:200 core 600G memory**
+**10 billion data and 200 files and Query resource: 200 core 600G memory**

 | Table               | Average File Size | Scan row count | Average query time | row count Skipping ratio |
 | ------------------- | ----------------- | -------------- | ------------------ | ------------------------ |